mlpack/mlpack/src/mlpack/core/boost_backport/README.md

  * Trigamma and polygamma function calculation for the gamma_distribution.hpp file (added in Boost 1.58.0, files taken from Boost 1.61.0)

-Therefore these files are licensed under the Boost Software License, available in LICENSE.txt in this directory.
+These files are licensed under the Boost Software License, available in LICENSE.txt in this directory.

 If you want a copy of mlpack without a dependence on the Boost Software License, then you will need to